KnudsenMorten/AzLogDcrIngestPS/README.md

 Demo4 will demonstrate schema change of existing table

-NOTE
+NOTE:

-Have patience :-) Making schema changes + creating new pipelines will require 10-15 min delays right now.
+Have patience :-)
+Making schema changes + creating new pipelines will require 10-15 min delays right now.
 Data WILL come - have patience.

 When the DCR + table + schema is in place, normal upload of data will happen very fast afterwords.

 I have outlined the things to notice during the demos - run the lines one by one (sample below)